rainbowbreeze/yellowbutler/README.md

 # YellowButler project
 How don't want to have a personal, digital, butler?
 This is my effort to implement one!

+### YellowButler Components
-Right now, YellowButler is a GAE app acting as a bot, but in the future it could grow with additional modules for additional platforms / usages
+Right now, YellowButler is only an app, but in the future it could grow with additional modules for additional platforms / usages, so this folder structure

-To run it: follow the [README.md](bot/README.md) under the bot directory
+- [Bot](bot/): the main application running on Google App Engine.
+Follow the [README.md](bot/README.md) to run it

+.Enjoy.